Nearshore Opportunities: What to Look for When Hiring a Nearshoring BPO Vendor

 A lot of businesses hold back their decisions to outsource operations because of the concerns around the infrastructure in nearshore locations.
 Businesses would rather keep their IT functions, network security, development, and other core operations onshore than risking these functions by outsourcing them to locations that lack a robust infrastructure.

-You can solve this problem by outsourcing your requirements to partners closer to home who share the same data centers colocated in your regional backyard.
-The importance of having remote teams in physical proximity also complements the need to have the top-of-the-line infrastructure.
+You can solve this problem by outsourcing your requirements to partners closer to home who share the same data centers co-located in your regional backyard.
+The importance of having remote teams in physical proximity also complements the need to have a top-of-the-line infrastructure.

 Are they culturally aligned with your business?

 You might assume that language is a non-issue in today’s outsourcing world.
-But we keep coming across cases where development teams in Gurgaon and Guangzhou stop or delay their deployments because of slight miscommunication between them and their onsite teams.
+However, we keep coming across cases where development teams in Gurgaon and Guangzhou stop or delay their deployments because of slight miscommunication between them and their onsite teams.
+Understanding context is critical!

-Nearshore employees fare better on this front because they are more understanding of cultural nuances of the Americas better, but they are not entirely without flaws.
+Nearshore employees fare better on this front because they are more understanding of cultural nuances of the Americas, however, they are not entirely without flaws.
 When hiring nearshore employees for your contact center requirements, make sure the agents are more culturally aware of your home base and possess neutral accents.

 This cultural and language overlap compensates for the training and development that your business has to incur in training and upskilling your offshoring teams in Asia.

 This could also mean that there is a ton of vendors and price points to choose from.
 An unsuspecting organization can easily fall into the trap of choosing a vendor based on their flashy marketing and affordable services.
-But it pays to wade through the noise and select the right vendor for your unique needs.
+It definitely pays to wade through the noise and select the right vendor for your unique needs.

 Before you settle for a nearshore partner, do thorough research on their background.
 Look for clues about their social proof — how many years have they been in business, how many companies do they serve, and what are some of the big logos in their client base?

 Asking these questions will help you ensure that you are dealing with serious business and not a fly-by-the-night player.
 Before settling for a contract, ask to talk to some of their existing customers to gauge their business goodwill in the market.
-Additionally, select teams that are agile and flexible to adapt to your current requirements who are also capable to scale with your growing needs.
+Additionally, select teams that are agile and flexible to adapt to your current requirements, who are also capable of scaling with your growing needs.

 Do your due diligence before the business handshake

 Selecting the right nearshore partner can amplify your business potential and improve your confidence in managing remote teams.
 Selecting a nearshore partner will essentially allow you to 3D print an extension of your business in a nearby location rather than halfway across the globe.
-But before you settle for a vendor, make sure they check all of the above boxes to avoid running into problems.
+Before you settle for a vendor, do yourself a favor and make sure they check all of the above boxes to avoid running into problems.